gguridi/exercise-react/README.md

 This will start a development server listening by default in the port 8080.
 To access the application we can type in our browser `http://localhost:8080`

+It will also start a sass compiler that automatically will convert your sass files into css, creating the main.css file.

 ## Testing

 This example comes with two different kinds of tests: unit tests and integration/behavioural